How to reduce the likelihood of cracks in the beam. How to avoid cracking timber in a wooden house? Drying logs with high frequency currents

 • Selection of material of the same thickness and breed.

-• Straight stacked material: Straight stacks and trellis between rows will increase air circulation.
+• Straight stacked material: Straight stacks and trellises between rows will increase air circulation.

 • Base pads.

-• Pegs under each other and intermediate boards in a row with pegs;
+• Pegs one under the other and intermediate boards in a row with pegs;

-• Optimal air movement: not tightly packed so that air can pass horizontally.
+• Optimal air movement: loose placement so that air can flow horizontally.

-• Air dampers for uniform ventilation of the stacks.
+• Air shutters for uniform ventilation of stacks.

-• The canopy will protect you from rain and sun, and a ventilated place on the site will speed up the process.
+• The canopy will protect from rain and sun, and the ventilated area of the site will speed up the process.

 Note!
-Long-term drying of the timber drying timber at home guarantees humidity less than 18%.
+Prolonged drying of the timber drying timber at home guarantees humidity less than 18%.

-• Simulated dryer: non-residential premises With brick stove and heating along the walls.
+• Imitation dryer: non-residential premises With brick oven and heating along the walls.

-• We build stacks with our own hands, lay trellis along the rows and heat the stove, raising the temperature to 50 degrees.
+• We build stacks with our own hands, lay trellises in rows and heat the stove, raising the temperature to 50 degrees.

 • Then the room cools down to + 20.